 However, to truly minimize your chances of getting the flu this year, yes, you should get the flu shot.
 Every year.

 Worried that you might have the flu?
 Come see us.

 If you think you have the flu, please make an appointment to come in and see one of our Westchester Health physicians as soon as possible.
 We’ll examine you and if you do in fact have the flu, it’s important to start treatment right away before you get worse.

 If you have not had the flu shot, we can give you one, but not if you are sick.
 Once you feel better, come back in for the vaccine.
 Our #1 goal is to help you stay healthy and prevent or alleviate illness, especially the flu, in any way we can.
+Please call (914) 232-1919 to make an appointment with one of our Westchester Health physicians to get immunized today.
 Whenever, wherever you need us, we’re here for you.